natenka/pyneng-book-en/docs/source/book/07_files/read.rst

 * ``readline`` - reads file line by line
 * ``readlines`` - reads file lines and creates a list from the lines

-Let’s see how to read contents of files using the example of r1.txt:
+Let's see how to read contents of files using the example of r1.txt:

 ::